mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/08-Conclusion.md

 Getting Involved
 ----------------------

-If you want to get involved in RMU, you can find more information on the official website at http://university.rubymendicant.com, on the IRC channel #rmu or follow Gregory Brown on Twitter (http://twitter.com/seacreature).
+If you want to get involved in RMU, there are no shortage of options:

+The official website at http://university.rubymendicant.com is the first place you should look if you'd like to know more about us.

+On the IRC channel #rmu at Freenode you can chat with the students and staff.
+The channel is also the place for our monthly Q&A session with special guests.

+Follow Gregory Brown on Twitter (http://twitter.com/seacreature) to receive firsthand news about all our recent activities.

+And if you'd like to join us, waste no time and head to (insert official puzzlenode link).